aioc/AIIO2020/3-purview/statement/statement.md

 --- | --- | --- | ---
 standard input | standard output | 1 second | 256 MiB

-There are $N$ statues lined up along the shoreline of a sparesely inhabited Polynesian island.
+There are $N$ statues lined up along the shoreline of a sparsely inhabited Polynesian island.
 The local residents have endearingly named them from 1 to $N$, going from left to right.